thenativeweb/ensurethat/README.md

 ## Quick start

-Using node-ensurethat is easy.
-All you need to do is to add a reference to it within your Node.js application:
+First you need to add a reference to node-ensurethat to your application.

 ```javascript
 var ensure = require('node-ensurethat');
 ```

-Now you are able to use the `that` function to define the function's arguments.
-You may skip providing the arguments on the function completely.
+Now you are able to use the `that` function to describe the function's arguments using validators.
+Currently, the following validators are supported.

+- `boolean`
+- `function`
+- `number`
+- `string`
+- `uuid`

 The `that` function returns an object which contains a property for each argument.

 ```javascript
 var add = function() {